-The Chair and members of management, the Chief Executive Officer ("CEO"), and the Chief Financial Officer ("CFO"), are invited to attend meetings where appropriate.
-Attendees are not involved in any decisions and are not present for any discussions regarding their own remuneration.
+The Chair and members of management, the Chief Executive Officer ("CEO"), the Chief Financial Officer ("CFO") and the Chief Operating Officer, are invited to attend meetings where appropriate.
+Attendees who are not members of the Committee are not involved in any decisions and are not present for any discussions regarding their own remuneration and did not materially assist the Committee.